-Turkish Hospitality is great - To clear up with some stereotypes I will tell you my experience.
+Turkish Hospitality is great - To clear up with some stereotypes I will share my experience so far:

 Turkish people had to experience Terror Attacks already far more often compared to my home in Germany.
 But different than at home they don't act crazy when something happens.
 In times of Terror we all have to start living with the fact that danger could be anywhere.
 The chance to be hit by a car is probably still bigger than to die in a Terror Attack.
 So don't be afraid, just be careful.

 I love Couchsurfing.
 Yes, it's a cheap way to get around, but moreover and most importantly it is the greatest opportunity to get in contact with locals, have the greatest talks, get the best insights, sometimes being shown around and build up some really great friendships.

 So far my Turkey experience shows, that if you ask spontaneously people to host you, it works the best, also it is less stress for yourself.
 Just ask in the morning or even just before, if you can stay with this person over night.
 Also, it is really helpful to make the message you are writing as short as possible: Introduce yourself and your travel-partner, say when you coming where.
 Most of the time I am also only asking for one night, that's less complicated for the host and also if you get along very well, you still can talk about staying longer.

 For me the unique thing about Couchsurfing is, that as soon as I was with a local somewhere, I entirely lost any fears of the forgein and it was always so much nicer to experience places with a local!